 In general terms, there are three tests – one that definitively proves Non Residence, a second that definitively proves that you are Resident, and a third which is only used if the first two prove inconclusive.

-The tests are most easily understood by way of a flow chat – please click the image below.
+The tests are most easily understood by way of a flow chart – please click the image to enlarge it.
 However, each test can be in itself complex and so needs to be looked at with significant care – especially in borderline cases.

 Key Questions